-(xv) 'Shell Bank' means a bank that has no physical presence in the country in which it is incorporated and licensed, and which is unaffiliated with a regulated financial group that is subject to effective consolidated supervision.
+(xiii) 'Shell Bank' means a bank that has no physical presence in the country in which it is incorporated and licensed, and which is unaffiliated with a regulated financial group that is subject to effective consolidated supervision.
 Physical presence means meaningful mind and management located within a country.
 The existence simply of a local agent or low-level staff does not constitute physical presence.

-(xvi) 'Video based Customer Identification Process (V-CIP)': an alternative method by which an authorised official of the bank conducts customer identification with facial recognition and customer due diligence.
-This process involves a seamless, secure, live, informed- consent based audio-visual interaction with the customer to obtain identification information required for CDD purpose, and to ascertain the veracity of the information which the customer furnished, through independent verification and by maintaining an audit trail of the process.
-The bank shall treat such processes complying with prescribed standards and procedures on par with face-to-face CIP for the purpose of this Direction.
+(xiv) 'Video based Customer Identification Process (V-CIP)': an alternative method by which an authorised official of the NBFC conducts customer identification with facial recognition and customer due diligence.
+This process involves a seamless, secure, live, informed- consent based audio-visual interaction with the customer to obtain identification information required for CDD purpose, and to ascertain the veracity of the information which the customer furnished, through independent verification and by maintaining an audit trail of the process and the NBFC shall treat such processes complying with prescribed standards and procedures on par with face-to-face CIP for the purpose of these Directions.

-(xvii) 'Wire transfer' related definitions:
+(xv) 'Wire transfer' related definitions: